Praqma/smallstep-ca-demo/README.md

 * Distributing the certificates from one exposed ACME client to the hosts that needs them is just an added complexity.

 * There is a CA, provided by [Smallstep](https://github.com/smallstep/certificates), which supports the [ACME](https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment) protocol.
-It is **open source**, lightweight, and provides multiple ways to provision and manage certificates.
+It is **open source**, light weight, and provides multiple ways to provision and manage certificates.

 * The Smallstep CA was built for DevOps and Modern Systems.
 It can packaged into a container, run on a K8's cluster, automated with provisioning tools like Chef, Ansible, Puppet, etc.

+* The internal CA solution is inherently more secure as nothing needs to be exposed to the internet.

 # Demo(s)